ryangwsimmons/whitenoiselinux/README.md

    make
    ```

 6. Once this process completes, you should have an executable called `WhiteNoiseLinux` in the `build` directory.
 From this point, while you should just be able to place this executable anywhere, I would strongly recommend using this executable to create a software package for your specific distro.
 Details regarding how to do this can be readily found online.
+If you really insist on not doing this, you can also run `sudo make install` to install the application files to the `/usr/local` installation prefix.

 ## Attributions